danneu/icejaw/README.md

 ## Options

 - `--port <Integer>`: The localhost post that the server is running on.
-Default: 3000.
+  - Default: `3000`
 - `--concurrency <Integer>`: The number of in-flight requests to localhost allowed at a time.
-Default: 8.
+  - Default: `8`
 - `--assets <String>`: Path to the folder containing static assets to be copied to the build.
+May be absolute or relative to current directory.
+  - Default: `./public`
+- `--out <String>`: Path to the generated build folder.
-Maybe be absolute or relative to CWD.
-Default: "public".
+  May be absolute or relative to current directory.
+  - Default: `./build`
 - `--routes <String>`: Comma-delimited list of routes.
   Useful for testing/sanity-checking.
-Example: `--routes /,/foo,/bar`.
   If this is set, then stdin will be ignored.
+  - Example: `--routes /,/foo,/bar`

 ## Static assets